Spreading of droplets under various gravitational accelerations: Specifications

-For additional visual inspection of the experimental procedure, three action cameras (GoPro) were installed on the main experiment platform.
-Two allow to assess the pre-wetting and deposition procedure on the E and W sections, while a top-view camera provides an additional overview.
+For additional information on the experimental procedure, three diagnostic cameras (GoPro Hero10) are installed on the main experiment platform.
+Two are placed to visualize two opposite positions on the setup, while one records the entire experimental platform from above.